Baby steps into the investment universe - Analytical; Part 2 of 3

 Baby step into the investment universe : learn how to invest

-I think there are several levels to go through in order to reach a stage where you can confidently analyze and value companies
+From a value investing perspective, there are several levels to go through to reach a stage where you can confidently analyze and value companies

 • The Expert level.